palewire/python-googlegeocoder/docs/index.md

 * Bias results to a bounding box you provide
 * Bias results to a region you specify by country code
 * Specify a language code
-* No API key required
+* An API key is required by Google Maps.

 Getting started
 ---------------